Unless you’re new here, you know you should probably be taking creatine. It’s one of the most well-research, reliable, and safe supplements around.

 Obviously, you could do your research, and there are plenty of trustworthy creatine products.

 I take this to the next level, because the supplement industry can be shady, and look for companies with a reliable reputation and that maintain the highest standards of ethics and sustainability.
 That’s why I buy almost all my supplements from ONNIT, and their creatine monohydrate is no exception.
+That said, there are plenty of other great brands as well.

 On most trusted and popular supplement brands, you’ll see that their creatine monohydrate supplement says “micronized creatine monohydrate.”
 Micronized, as the name implies, means that the creatine powder is broken down into a finer powder.
 Nutritionally, this won’t make a significant difference.
 But practically, it does.
 Because creatine is insoluble, it doesn’t dissolve well (as you may remember from high school chemistry, everything to some extent is soluble and insoluble, they just have ratings on their solubility).
 That’s why most creatine monohydrate products are “micronized.”
 The smaller particles will dissolve easier.